IN CONVERSATION

 Well, there are three kinds of food economies.
 One is the local ecological economy, like tribal economies or indigenous communities, where food is produced and consumed; these are the most sustainable economies.
 Unfortunately, they have been treated like non-production because you are not producing if you consume what you produce.

-You have large ancient economies like India, where you have huge distribution chains, but no one person in the distribution chain takes more than two percent (that has been the traditional norm).
-If a trader buys grains from the farmer, it’s two percent; then that trader sells on to another for wholesale.
+You have large, ancient economies like India, with huge distribution chains, but no one person in the distribution chain takes more than 2% (that has been the traditional norm).
+If a trader buys grains from the farmer, it’s two percent; then that trader sells them to another trader at wholesale.
 That wholesale trader sells the grains to retail, and at every point, it’s two percent.
-From our research, the difference—between the farm price (what the farmer gets) and what the retailer pays—hasn’t been more than six percent till globalisation brought in the big players.
+From our research, the difference between the farm price (what the farmer gets) and the price the retailer pays hasn’t been more than 6% until globalisation brought in the big players.

-The big players pretend they are eliminating intermediaries because they are only one.
+The big players pretend they are eliminating intermediaries because they are the only ones.
 The seed corporation has turned the seed into a commodity and intellectual property; they make huge profits.
-Every year Monsanto extracted 10 billion Indian rupees from cotton alone.
-Can you imagine if every crop was genetically modified and patented?
-This industry has set one trillion dollars as annual royalty profits.
+Every year, Monsanto extracts 10 billion Indian rupees from cotton alone.
+Can you imagine if every crop were genetically modified and patented?
+This industry has set an annual royalty income of $1 trillion.
 Then you have the global trading giants like Cargill, ADM, and CONAGRA.
-They make enormous profits by changing the distribution systems, making third-world countries dependent on imports, even when making enough for themselves.
+They make enormous profits by changing distribution systems, making third-world countries dependent on imports, even when they could produce enough for themselves.
 I had to file a case against wheat imports a few years ago when we were growing enough wheat, and instead of paying the farmers, the government, under US pressure, was being asked to buy from Cargill.
 We stopped that, but Cargill, of course, had its tentacles everywhere.

-The next group that makes huge profits is the processors, like PepsiCo, who take potatoes and turn them into chips.
-Well, potato farmers were committing suicide, and analysis found evidence that farmers were spending 300 Indian rupees (the company supplies the potato seeds and pesticide on credit) per 100 kilograms of potato and selling it at 30 Indian rupees for 100 kilograms; that’s one-tenth the price.
+The next group to make huge profits is processors like PepsiCo, which turn potatoes into chips.
+Well, potato farmers were committing suicide, and analysis found evidence that farmers were spending 300 Indian rupees (the company supplies potato seeds and pesticides on credit) per 100 kilograms of potato and selling it at 30 Indian rupees per 100 kilograms; that’s one-tenth the price.

-Fertilisers and chemicals are given Indian names with positive interpretations to mislead the poor farmer.
-What prevents governments from demanding appropriate labelling?
+Fertilisers and chemicals are assigned Indian names with positive connotations to mislead vulnerable farmers.
+What prevents governments from enforcing appropriate labelling?

 The governments are part of the misleading.
 Pesticides should be called poison; in Hindi, it would be jahar [poison], but it is called dawai [medicine] in the official language.
 When it is dawai, it’s something that cures you, and of course, the multinationals are very clever in giving Indian names to most of their seeds and chemicals.
 Part of the problem is that when these corporations become as big as they do, they appropriate parts of government and start working for them.
-The government stops being a regulator of pollution of spreading poison and becomes a promoter.
+The government stops regulating pollution and becomes a promoter of spreading poison.

 How do multinational companies manipulate the internal functioning of third and developing countries to sabotage local produce and introduce their products?

 There are several ways multinational companies do it [play with the internal functioning]; it’s called lobbying.
-Lobbying is legal in the United States and illegal in India; we still call it bribing in India.
-Walmart has just gone on record with 11 million dollars for trying to get the Indian government, Indian officials, and an Indian economist to forge false papers to show that giant retailers are better than primary retail.
+Lobbying is legal in the United States and illegal in India; in India, we still call it bribing.
+Walmart has just gone on record for paying 11 million dollars to try to get the Indian government, Indian officials, and an Indian economist to forge false documents to show that giant retailers are better than primary retail.

 We don’t know how much Monsanto has spent, but they have spent a lot.
-They have grabbed the monopoly on the cotton seed supply and are now writing MOUs [Memorandums of Understanding] with every government and taking over all the tribal areas, which are sovereign in seed supply.
-Therefore, Monsanto is targeting areas where there will be no seed left, and then those will also become dependent on their hybrid seed, GM [Genetically Modified] seeds.
+They have grabbed a monopoly on the cottonseed supply and are now signing MOUs [Memorandums of Understanding] with every government and taking over all the tribal areas, which are sovereign in seed supply.
+Therefore, Monsanto is targeting areas where there will be no seed left, and those areas will also become dependent on their hybrid GM [Genetically Modified] seeds.

 Multinational companies are replacing crops.
-For example, you had wonderful Jawahar and Bajra in Rajasthan, which are highly nutritious; they’re being replaced with corn.
+For example, you had wonderful Jowar and Bajra in Rajasthan, which are highly nutritious; they’re being replaced with corn.
 In India, the corn they sell is not for human consumption but for animal feed.
-So multinational companies replace the foods of local communities, replace seeds of local communities, change cultivation patterns and make farmers dependent on the purchase of seeds and sales of produce.
+So multinational companies replace the foods and seeds of local communities, change cultivation patterns, and make farmers dependent on the purchase of seeds and the sale of produce.
 That is how monopolies get established.

-Food trends are continually changing and subtly pushed by the media and doctors.
-Is there a connection between food corporations, the medical industry, and the media?
-And is there collusion between these industries to misinform the public?
+Food trends are constantly changing, often influenced by the media and the medical industry.
+This raises an important question: Is there a connection between food corporations, the medical industry, and the media?
+Moreover, is there collusion among these industries to mislead the public?

-The first thing to recognise is that today’s seed industry is the same industry that sells us agrichemicals—poisons, pesticides, and herbicides- and is involved in pharmaceuticals.
+The first thing to recognise is that today’s seed industry is the same industry that sells us agrichemicals—poisons, pesticides, and herbicides —and is also involved in pharmaceuticals.
 So, there is a very close and intimate nexus between these three sectors.

-Agriculture that feeds agrichemicals creates disease to give you cancer, and you have got the same companies that sell you toxic chemicals and toxic seeds.
-Then Novartis is ready with patented drugs to cure you of cancer.
-A big fight is going on in India right now, where Novartis is suing India’s government because we do not give patents for fake novelty—we give it for real novelty.
+Agriculture that feeds agrichemicals creates disease to give you cancer, and you have the same companies that sell you toxic chemicals and toxic seeds.
+Then, Novartis is ready with patented drugs to cure you of cancer.
+A big fight is going on in India right now, where Novartis is suing the government because it does not grant patents for fake novelty—we grant them for real novelty.
 And they want to evergreen—refurbish an old drug and destroy the Indian drug industry.

 The media is deeply involved; the Times of India published a full page of what looked like news titled “Reaping Gold through Bt Cotton.”
 It has now been discovered that Monsanto planted this article, and the journalist who wrote it posted it like an ad.
 This is called paid news, where the boundaries between advertising and news disappear because companies pay for news to be planted at advertising rates.
 Unethical media is only too happy to take this up.

-Why are we continuously pushed to embrace household cleaners, detergents and pesticides that kill germs?
+Why are we constantly encouraged to rely on household cleaners, detergents, and pesticides that eliminate germs?

 The toxic industry sells poisons and has made us afraid of the living world.
 Of course, the living world has bugs, but we have immunity to bugs.
-Of course, the living world has insects, but insects balance each other with predator relationships.
+Of course, the living world has insects, but they balance each other through predator-prey relationships.
 They have turned the living world into a threat and the toxic chemicals into the solution.
 Whereas it’s the toxic chemicals we should be worried about and get rid of from our lives through organic farming, organic eating, and celebrating biodiversity.

-The more biodiverse our world, the healthier our world, the less dangerous bacteria and fungi in the soil, and the fewer diseases from food.
+The more biodiverse our world is, the healthier it is, the less dangerous bacteria and fungi in the soil, and the fewer diseases from food.

 I quote you from Stolen Harvest: “In a complementary system of agriculture, the cattle eat what humans cannot.
 They eat straw from the crops and grass from pastures and field boundaries.
-In a competitive model such as the livestock industry, grain is diverted from human consumption to intensive feed for livestock.
+In a competitive model such as the livestock industry, grain is diverted from human consumption to intensive livestock feed.
 It takes two kilograms of grain to produce one kilogram of poultry, four kilograms of grain to produce one kilogram of pork and eight kilograms of grain to produce one kilogram of beef.”
-Why do first-world countries blame increased food demand on predominantly vegetarian countries?
-And also, do cows in factory farms contribute significantly to greenhouse gasses?
+Why do first-world countries attribute the increased demand for food mainly to predominantly vegetarian countries?
+Additionally, do cows in factory farms significantly contribute to greenhouse gas emissions?

 Cows grazing on pasture don’t emit methane in the same way as cows on factory farms.
 Factory farming is implicated in climate change, greenhouse gas emissions, and creating hunger—70 percent of American corn goes to feed animals.

-How does India, which claims to worship cows, trade and ship out its sacred cows for consumption and economic growth?
+How is it that India, a nation that claims to revere cows, both trades and exports these sacred animals for consumption and economic development?

-The World Bank wrote a report on the future of India’s livestock industry; it said that the idea of the sacred cow is a significant cultural impediment to the growth of the livestock industry.
+The World Bank published a report on the future of India’s livestock industry, stating that the idea of the sacred cow is a significant cultural impediment to its growth.

 The economic interests are trying to dismantle the idea of the sacred cow and a non-violent farm economy.